 College of DuPage

-- Through Friday, May 15, College of DuPage facilities on the main campus and at the regional centers will be formally closed.
+- Until further notice, College of DuPage facilities on the main campus and at the regional centers will be formally closed.

 - College faculty and staff should continue to work from home to the maximum extent possible.

-All events (internal, hosted and rental at the main campus, COD regional centers, and the MAC) for the remainder of the spring 2020 semester are cancelled.
+All events (internal, hosted and rental at the main campus, COD regional centers, and the MAC) are cancelled until further notice.

 If You Experience COVID-19 Symptoms